 Maybe you want to tackle your fly problem one by one.
 Check out this fly vacuum and bug zapper (all in one).
 If you vacuum up flies with a normal vacuum. they'll likely fly right back out.
 But with a fly vacuum, the container is sealed so they can't get out.

 Flies are annoying, we all know that.
-And they’re gross too.
-But with this list of fifteen ideas to get rid of flies, get ready to have a relaxing and buzzz free BBQ this weekend!
-Comment below with what’s worked for you!
+And they're gross too.
+But with this list of more than fifteen ideas to get rid of flies (natural methods, fly tape, and traps), get ready to have a relaxing and buzzz free outdoor celebration this weekend!